pepopo978/Cursive/README.md

 Cursive combines ShaguScan unit scanning with curse tracking similar to DotTimer and the ability to automatically curse targets similar to Decursive.

+### Recommended setup
+Move the Cursive label to the desired position on the screen.
+You can turn on 'Show Frame Background' in the settings to help with this.
+Once you have it where you want it, turn off 'Show Frame Background' and turn on 'Allow clickthrough' so that it doesn't block your clicks when it's not displaying mobs.

 ## Commands
 `/cursive` for commands, minimap icon to edit options.